-The Joint Commenters advise that in order to effectively engage CBOs in a partnership process, it is crucial that the program provide appropriate resources, including direct compensation, for the work it is requesting.68 The Joint Commenters agree with the Staff Proposal that many CBOs have limited financial resources and space, which limits their ability to expand the scope of their work to include enrollment assistance and support the funding for CBOs via grants.69 However, they caution that grant funding must be sufficient to motivate CBOs to participate.
+The Joint Commenters advise that in order to effectively engage CBOs in a partnership process, it is crucial that the program provide appropriate resources, including direct compensation, for the work it is requesting.6870 The Joint Commenters agree with the Staff Proposal that many CBOs have limited financial resources and space, which limits their ability to expand the scope of their work to include enrollment assistance and support the funding for CBOs via grants.6971 However, they caution that grant funding must be sufficientinsufficient to motivate CBOs to participate.
 CBOs are often offered a grant period of no more than a year, which discourages participation.
 CBOs are hesitant to create a program with a short one-year duration without promise of future funding because of the resources establishing that program would consume.
 Additionally, if the program terminates after one year, the populations served by that program could feel abandoned and lose trust in the CBO.
-Accordingly, any grant funding should be sufficient for CBOs to work with the Commission on a longer-term basis.70

-62 See opening comments of NDC filed 1/9/2024 at 4.
+6567 See reply comments of CforAT and TURN filed 1/22/2024 at 6.